Call monitoring

 Dialpad Ai not only transcribes calls in real time, this ability to accurately pick up spoken words also allows it to give you a live sentiment analysis of your calls.

-This lets you monitor your customer support or sales team (across multiple contact center teams, no less) at a glance and know when to jump in on live calls if needed:
+This makes it possible to monitor your customer support or sales team (across multiple contact center teams, no less) at a glance and know when to jump in on live calls if needed:

 5. Real-time assistance